wittenpan/Lightning-Prediction/README.md

   test artifact.
 This is an engineering/ML portfolio system, not a safety-grade weather warning product.

-The defensible résumé phrasing is “reduced expensive second-stage model invocations by 98%.”
-That is more precise than claiming a 98% reduction in total CPU time.

 ## Run locally

 Prerequisites: Docker Desktop and Docker Compose v2.